sci-comp/SceneBuilder/README.md

 - Collection name would be "Furniture" in this example
 - The item name must be the same as the base of the path name, "Chair" in this example.
 - Scene path is the path to Chair.glb (or Chair.tscn)
+- Random vertical offset is often used with decals as a way to avoid z fighting.
+The default values work well for this purpose.

 ![scene_builder_item](./Documentation/Image/scene_builder_item.png)